ESSS/alfasim-sdk/docs/source/quick_start.rst

-Check out the :ref:`Plugin Structure section <plugin_structure-section>` for more details about how the folder and files are structured, and also, check the :ref:`plugin-by-example-section` that shows how to create simple plugins that make use of the :option:`User Interface Hooks` and the :option:`Solver Hooks`.
+Check out the :ref:`Plugin Structure section <plugin_structure-section>` for more details about how the folder and files are structured, and also, check the :ref:`plugin-by-example-section` that shows how to create simple plugins that make use of the `User Interface Hooks` and the `Solver Hooks`.

 Creating a package
 ------------------